shield-xyz/shield-checkout-for-woocommerce/readme.txt

 License: License: GPL-2.0+
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Accept crypto payment using Shield gateway for WooCommerce.
+Please read our [Terms of Use](https://www.getshield.xyz/terms) before using our service.
+It’s essential to understand the rules and guidelines that govern your interactions with our platform.

 == Description ==